obsidian-community/obsidian-hub/01 - Community/Obsidian Roundup/2022-07-23 Boolean Task Queries & Improved Sidebar Controls.md

 published: 2022-07-23T12:30:00
 publish: true
 ---
-# Highlights

----
-# 🌠 Boolean Task Queries & Improved Sidebar Controls
+# 2022-07-23: Boolean Task Queries & Improved Sidebar Controls
+Plugin settings design tips & productivity book recommendations.

 ## In The Community

 -   The subreddit has [new flairs](https://www.reddit.com/r/ObsidianMD/comments/w4bpun/robsidianmd_mod_update_20220721/) for plugins and themes, and encourages people who want to post memes to use the new [meme subreddit](https://www.reddit.com/r/ObsidianMDMemes/).